stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.7.2]

-- Make it so you can still destroy gates in Survival mode
+- Make it so that you can still destroy gates in Survival mode

 #### \[Version 0.7.1]